Moving Abroad: 34 Things you Should Definitely be Preparing

 With one month to go before your international move, it’s time to get these things organised:

-- Prepare your car: If you’re taking your car or other vehicles with you, make sure that your driving license and insurance covers you in your new country and that your MOT is up-to-date
+- Prepare your car: If you’re taking your car or other vehicle with you, make sure that your driving license and insurance covers you in your new country and that your MOT is up-to-date

 - Insurance cover: One of the biggest tips on our moving abroad checklist!
 Most removal companies will include basic insurance within their price, however, to avoid any nasty surprises, we suggest that you take out extra insurance.